Skip to content

 1. Know Your Audience and Their Needs

-The more you know about someone, the better you can listen to them, empathize, support or guide them in the direction you need them to go.
+The more you know about someone, the better you can listen to them, empathize, support, or guide them in the direction you need them to go.
 Commit to putting in the work necessary in order to understand your audience and their needs, and balance that with the needs of the business.
 By understanding and listening intently to employees, you are able to better meet your employees’ strategic communication needs.

-2. Communicate The Right Messages at The Right Times
+2. Communicate the Right Messages at the Right Times

-Focus on high-visibility, high-frequency communications, setting detailed communication plans that allow for regular authentic and candid conversations with employees and ensuring a smart cadence or rhythm to meet the needs of the team and business.
+Focus on high-visibility, high-frequency communications, and setting detailed communication plans that allow for regular authentic and candid conversations with employees and ensuring a smart cadence or rhythm to meet the needs of the team and business.

-3. Frame The Context and Make It Relevant
+3. Frame the Context and Make It Relevant

 Context is key, along with making your messages super relevant to employees.
 As leaders, part of our role is to create a shared organizational context.
 You achieve this when you connect the dots between what you say and what your employees already know by setting context in terms of where your listener is coming from.
 Bring your communications leaders to the table early when key business decisions are being made.
 They can ensure the top questions and concerns on employees’ minds are factored in as policies are shaped.

-4. Use The Right Channels to Communicate with Impact
+4. Use the Right Channels to Communicate with Impact

 The right message, delivered at the right time, via the right channels, goes a long way toward closing communication gaps or addressing communications issues.
 Leaders have a wide range of options for communication channels today, and the list of channels keeps growing.
 With more options to choose from, leaders need to ensure channels are selected strategically so employees aren’t victims of information overload.